bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/path.rst

 .. rubric:: Well appreciated redirect

 A redirect from the root URL :code:`/` to your application home URL will be much appreciated by your end users.
-E.g. when a user is accessing :code:`https://ivyengine/` then they should be redirected to :code:`https://ivyengine/demo-app`.
+E.g., when a user is accessing :code:`https://ivyengine/` then they should be redirected to :code:`https://ivyengine/demo-app`.